Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.and setting up and managing Kafka topics can add complexity and dependencies.
-Additionally, real-time data processing might not be required or practical for all use cases and might not provide a significant advantage over batch processing with Delta Lake.
+&nbsp;&nbsp;&nbsp;&nbsp;A is incorrect.

-&nbsp;&nbsp;&nbsp;&nbsp;B.to spot changes.
-While this strategy might be effective in some circumstances, it adds complexity and necessitates manual scripting and upkeep.
+&nbsp;&nbsp;&nbsp;&nbsp;B. is correct While this strategy might be effective in some circumstances, it adds complexity and necessitates manual scripting and upkeep.
 The comparison logic would need to be handled by the custom scripts, which would also need to extract modified records and perform the necessary calculations and transformations.
-This method might not be as effective as utilizing Delta Lake's built-in capabilities because it lacks the scalability and reliability offered by a platform designed specifically for data processing, like Databricks.
+This method might not be as effective as utilizing Delta Lake's built-in capabilities because it lacks the scalability and reliability offered by a platform designed specifically for data processing, like Databricks

-&nbsp;&nbsp;&nbsp;&nbsp;A.and Source B, configuring CD
+&nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
+Setting up and managing Kafka topics can add complexity and dependencies.
+Additionally, real-time data processing might not be required or practical for all use cases and might not provide a significant advantage over batch processing with Delta Lake.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 It recommends creating distinct Apache Kafka topics for Source

-**Question 23: Data Processing A data engineering team is at work to improve the efficiency of their data processing pipeline in Databricks.
+**Question 23: A data engineering team is at work to improve the efficiency of their data processing pipeline in Databricks.
 The team is working with a sizable dataset kept in a Delta Lake table and wants to use Z-Ordering to boost query performance.
 The dataset includes transaction records from a retail business that include details like the transaction date, the customer's ID, the product's ID, the quantity, and the total amount.
 The team frequently performs data queries based on the transaction date range, customer ID, and product ID.
 To enhance the query performance for these frequently used filters, they want to optimize Z-Ordering.
 Which of the following approaches can the data engineering team follow to get the best-optimized results?**

 Options: